ksu-cs-textbooks/cis526/content/01-the-dom/05-js-events.md

 Here we see not just the event loop, but also the _event queue_.
 This is a queue that holds events until the event loop is ready to process them.
 It works like the first-in-first-out queues you built in your data structures course (although it may also consider priorities of events).

-On the far right are some commoon sources for JavaScript events - user input, the network, and timers.
+On the far right are some comoon sources for JavaScript events - user input, the network, and timers.
 These are often managed by the operating system, and with modern multiple-processor computers can happen _concurrently_, i.e. _at the same time_.
 This is one reason the queue is so important - it allows JavaScript to process the events _one at a time_.

 When the JavaScript VM has finished executing its current work, it pulls the next event from the event queue.
 This event is processed by the corresponding _event listener_ function that either 1) you wrote, or 2) is the default action.
 If neither exists, the event is discarded.